 We want to improve sports coaching provision across the UK.
 For too long the focus has been on technical skills or generic coaching principles that are difficult to apply, particularly in tough social settings.
 Coach Core develops a group of future coaches that focus on child development, inclusion and positive environments so that the next generation of young people have a positive experience in sport and physical education regardless of their background, ability or social and physical situations

-Link Businesses to show what is possible
+Link Organisations to show what is possible

 We wanted to rip up the form book and show education and development doesn’t just have to come from a central college or one or two organisations.
 By multiple businesses, professional sports clubs and key sporting organisations linking up to provide employment places via a consortium model this, in turn, creates numerous opportunities for unique experiences and shared learning, not just for the 20 young people in each city or region but also across the employers themselves.
 The young people are exposed to more training events and opportunities than ever before across the network and the employers are able to share costs, best practice and working staff to help benefit the programme and at times, their own overarching operations too.